MathiasStokholm/alkymi/docs/source/advanced/checksums.rst

 =========

 alkymi uses checksums to determine whether nodes in the pipeline are up-to-date.
-Checksumming is implemented for arbitrary types by using a recursive MD5 checksum that takes nested types into account.
+Checksumming is implemented for arbitrary types by using a recursive MD5 checksum that takes nested types into account (see :ref:`Checksums API reference <checksums_api>`).

 .. rubric:: Functions